 Skip to main content

 The Arca n8n integration lets you build automated workflows that read from and write to your Arca workspaces.
 You can create tasks when events happen in other tools, update task statuses based on external triggers, post comments automatically, and much more.
 The integration ships as two nodes: an action node for performing operations and a trigger node for listening to events.
+Arca is a verified node on n8n and is available directly in the node search, no manual installation required.

 Requirements